ISO 22301 Certification

 Preparing for ISO 22301 Certification

-Identify executive sponsor
+Identify an executive sponsor

 Define BCMS scope